 The Nude Maja is a daring and provocative masterpiece that challenges traditional artistic norms.
 It depicts a reclining female nude, exuding a sense of sensuality and confidence.
 It caused quite a stir when it was first unveiled, as it defied the conventions of modesty and openly celebrated the beauty of the female form.
 Today, it stands as a testament to Goya’s boldness as an artist and his willingness to push boundaries, inviting viewers to contemplate the power and allure of the human body.

-All of these titles are apt, however, would you place him in the category of ‘modernist’?
-In Madrid’s Museo del Prado, are fourteen paintings, known collectively as the ‘Black Paintings’.
-These paintings are like nothing Goya had produced before and, for these to be created towards the end of his life, we cannot fail to be amazed at the the style, the subject matter and the way in which he foretold the art that was to come almost 100 years later.
+All of these titles are apt, however, would you place him in the category of “modernist”?
+In Madrid’s Museo del Prado, there are 14 paintings known collectively as the “Black Paintings.”
+These paintings are like nothing Goya had produced before and, for these to be created towards the end of his life, we cannot fail to be amazed at the style, the subject matter, and the way in which he foretold the art that was to come almost 100 years later.